-Takema SakamotoChief Representative, JICA India Office Japan International Cooperation Agency, JICA, has been assisting forestry and natural resource management projects in India since 1991.
-JICA continues to be the largest donor to the forestry and natural resource sector in India for several years now.
-JICA-assisted forestry projects have facilitated environmental improvement from increased forest cover, effective soil and moisture conservation for agriculture, institutional strengthening through introduction of management processes and latest technologies at state forest departments, and strong community participation through Joint Forest Management (JFM), which includes alternative income generation activities and community development works, to facilitate sustainable forest resource management by local communities.
-Over the last 25 years, learnings from the implementation and outcomes of JICA-assisted forestry projects have contributed to development of the JFM.
-Lessons learnt are being disseminated at the field level (communities, forest departments etc) and also at the national level through annual workshops for JICA-assisted forestry projects.
+Katsuo Matsumoto Chief Representative, JICA India Office JICA has been supporting forestry and natural resource management projects in India since 1991.
+JICA-supported forestry projects have facilitated sustainable development, by improving soil cover and conservation of forest cover.
+JICA also aims to apply the best forestry practices of Japan in India, by developing latest technologies in forest departments and encourage strong community participation.
+Over the last 27 years, lessons learnt are being disseminated at the field level (communities, forest departments, etc.).
+Annual workshops at national level through have also been conducted for JICA-supported forestry projects.
 During the 1990s forestry projects emphasized on afforestation, regeneration, soil and water conservation and other allied activities.
-However, from 2003 onwards the projects included ecological conservation and livelihood enhancement activities, market-linkages for various forest products such as aloe vera, turmeric etc, technology introduction through Geographic Information System (GIS), Management Information System (MIS), creating Self-Help Groups (SHGs).
-Going forward, forestry projects will lay emphasis on Carbon Financing through REDD+ mechanisms, among other components.
-Another significant contribution of the JICA projects is environmental awareness and dissemination program, especially among school children.
-JICA has committed 246.5 billion Japanese Yen (approximately 14,500 crore) for 25 forestry projects across 14 states of India.
-The commitment includes a project for capacity development of the frontline forest department staff across 13 states of India, and it is a matter of pride that this project has been awarded for 'Excellence in Training' at the inaugural National Symposium on Excellence in Training organized by the Department of Personnel and Training, Government of India.
-JICA is also assisting strengthening of training facilities and faculty at the Directorate of Forest Education(DFE) and Central Academy for State Forest Service(CASFOS), under Ministry of Environment, Forest & Climate Change(MoEF&CC).
-This booklet serves as an overview of JICA-assisted forestry and natural resource management projects in India and of best practices under various projects.
-We hope that experiences from the JICA-assisted forestry and natural resource management projects, which have been formed through active collaboration between India and Japan and executed by the Ministry of Environment, Forest & Climate Change and 14 different states, would facilitate development of other forestry projects in India.
-JICA expects to continue its support to the forestry sector in the years to come.
+However, from 2003 onwards the projects included ecological conservation and livelihood enhancement activities, thereby entailing the economic benefits of the sector.
+JICA-supported forestry projects have helped foresters and farmers improve their income, thereby resulting in sustainable forests.
+Another significant contribution is gender empowerment.
+The projects have enabled women to earn their living, with enhanced overall productivity and efficiency at low cost of production.
+The JICA supported projects are creating environmental awareness, especially among school children.
+JICA has extended ODA loan of over 270 billion Japanese Yen (approximately 16,000 crore) for 27 forestry projects across 14 states of India.
+The commitment includes a project for capacity development of the frontline forest department staff across 13 states of India, and it is a matter of pride that this project has been awarded for 'Excellence in Training' at the inaugural National Symposium on Excellence in Training organized by Department of Personnel and Training, Government of India.
+JICA is also assisting strengthening of training facilities and faculty at the Directorate of Forest education (DFE) and Central Academy for State Forest Service (CASFOS), under Ministry of Environment, Forest & Climate Change (MOEF&CC).
+This booklet serves as an overview of JICA-supported forestry and natural resource management projects in India and best practices under various projects.
+We hope that experiences from the JICA-supported forestry and natural resource management projects, which have been formed through active collaboration between India and Japan, and executed by the Ministry of Environment, Forest & Climate Change and 14 different states, would facilitate development of other forestry projects in India.
+To take further such robust collaboration, JICA would continue to work with the people of India in their quest for sustainable development and biodiversity conservation.

 ACKNOWLEDGEMENT JICA India Office would like to express its sincere gratitude to the Ministry of Environment, Forest & Climate Change, Government of India, and the Forest Department of each state where Japanese ODA Loan and Technical Cooperation forestry projects are being implemented.
 They have provided us with necessary information, data and photographs to bring this booklet into existence.
-Needless to say, it is due to the efforts of the State Forest Departments, who are the Executing Agencies of the projects, that best practices have been evolved, which shall continue to bring about effective changes impacting the forestry and natural resource management sector scenario of India in a positive way.
-We appreciate the efforts and endeavours of all those who have been part of JICA-assisted forestry projects and look forward to a more strengthened relationship with them in the future.
+Needless to say, it is due to the efforts of the Agencies of the projects, that best practices have been evolved, which shall continue to bring about effective changes impacting the forestry and natural resource management sector scenario of India in a positive way.
+We appreciate the efforts and endeavours of all those who have been part of JICA-supported forestry projects and look forward to a more strengthened relationship with them in the future.

-JAPANESE ODA ASSISTANCE TO THE INDIAN FORESTRY SECTOR
+JAPANESE ODA SUPPORT TO THE INDIAN FORESTRY SECTOR